pitchinnate/laravelGenerator/ReadMe.md

 	protected $commands = [
 		...
-		'App\Console\Commands\GenerateCommand',
+		'App\Console\Commands\GenerateModel',
 	];
   ...
 ```

 ##Config
-I have setup some defaults in the GenerateCommand.php file.
+I have setup some defaults in the GenerateModel.php file.
 You can edit these lines to get your desired results:

 ```
 $model_dir = __DIR__ . '/../../Models/';